 In his book, which later became the benchmark in cosmetic formulation, René Cerbelaud reports the use of Tragacanth in some hair products in particular.

-Indeed, the pharmacist explains that this exudate was found in Bandoline.
-This is a hair fixing gel made from quince very popular in the 1930s.
-The male population of that time also used a “soap paste for beard flavored with lettuce juice “(page 773) in which it was recommended to” choose a beautiful and very white tragacanth gum “.
-Cerbelaud also explains that this gum was present in the composition of a soap.
-He indicated to “leave the gum for four to eight hours in water until it is well hydrated”.
+Indeed, the pharmacist explains that this exudate was found in Bandoline, a hair fixing gel made from quince very popular in the 1930s.
+The male population of that time also used a “soap paste for beard flavored with lettuce juice “(page 773).
+It was recommended to” choose a beautiful and very white tragacanth gum “.
+Cerbelaud also explains that this gum was present in the composition of a soap and indicates to “leave the gum tragacanth for four to eight hours in water until it is well hydrated”.

 Later, the Tragacanth Gum will be abandoned in favor of synthetic polymers which are less expensive and easier to source.
 But consumers’ demand for a return to naturalness and the simplification of ingredient lists mean that it could regain its letters of nobility.
 A nobility that she has never left in the food industry.

-Obtained from the mucilaginous sap of Astragalus Gummifer, most of which is produced in Eurasian areas, the gum is harvested in ribbons from April to September, then pulverized into a fine powder.
+Obtained from the mucilaginous sap of Astragalus Gummifer, most of which is produced in Asian countries, the gum is harvested in ribbons from April to September.
+Then, it will be pulverized into a fine powder.
 Tragacanth Gum is known as E413 in the food industry and has the “Generally Recognized as Safe” status (GRAS).
 Because of its excellent viscosifying properties as well as its great stability in extreme environments (temperature, pH), it is used in particular for pastry decorations.
 In fact, Tragacanth Gum brings shine to pie fillings made from fruit purees.
-It also increases their shelf life thanks to its high water retention capacity and brings suppleness to the dough.
+It increases their shelf life thanks to its high water retention capacity and brings suppleness to the dough.